AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 1. Run the following command to create a mesh:

     ```bash
-    aio api-manager:mesh:create mesh.json
+    aio api-mesh:create mesh.json
     ```

 <InlineAlert variant="info" slots="text"/>

 When creating or updating a mesh, the file to upload must have the `.json` filename extension.

 1. Select the project and workspace that you want to create the mesh in.
 You will be assigned a `meshId`, which is the case-sensitive, readable name you will use to refer to your mesh in the future.
-Your assigned `meshId` will look something like this: `12a3b4c5-6d78-4012-3456-7e890fa1bcde`.
+Your assigned `meshId` will look something like this: `bright-cloud-plastic-2pUkDmZd`.

 <InlineAlert variant="info" slots="text"/>